 - Starting a blog

-If you want more side hustles ideas, continue reading here.
+Check here if you want more side hustle ideas, continue reading here.

 4. Start Investing

 When you are increasing your income and decreasing your expenses, this means that you are increasing your savings.
 You are saving more and more every month, what should you do with that money?

 If you want to make your money work for you, it is important that you are investing your money.
 It will increase your net worth with an average of 7% per year, without lifting a finger.
 You can invest in stocks, bonds, ETFs, real estate, and more.

 Check our full M1 Finance review for your investment needs.

 5. Start Building Passive Income